eosnetworkfoundation/docs/docs/96_faq/index.md

 link_text: FAQ
 ---

-This FAQ contains frequent questions and requests from the EOSIO community.
-If you don't see what you need here, search for the topic on the Developers Portal, visit the [EOSIO Stack Exchange](https://eosio.stackexchange.com/) forum, or join our [community Telegram](https://t.me/EOSproject) chat.
+This FAQ contains frequent questions and requests from the Antelope community.
+If you don't see what you need here, search for the topic on the Developers Portal, visit the [Antelope Stack Exchange](https://eosio.stackexchange.com/) forum, or join our [community Telegram](https://t.me/EOSproject) chat.

 ## Blockchain